Manchester, New Hampshire: Government

-In the New Hampshire Executive Council, Manchester is included within the 4th District and is represented by Republican Ted Gatsas, the city's former mayor.
-Manchester is included within New Hampshire's 1st congressional district and is represented by Democrat Chris C. Pappas.
+In the New Hampshire Executive Council, Manchester is included within the 4th District and is represented by Republican John Stephen, the city's former mayor.
+Manchester is included within New Hampshire's 1st congressional district and is represented by Democrat Chris Pappas.

 At the presidential level, Manchester leans Democratic.
 George W. Bush narrowly carried the city by 170 votes in 2004, but no other presidential elections since then have been nearly as close.
-Joe Biden won the highest percentage of the vote in Manchester since 1964.
+In 2020, Joe Biden won the highest percentage of the vote in Manchester since 1964.

 Education

 Public schools

 Manchester's public school system is run by the Manchester School District.
 Manchester School District has four public high schools: